 This 29-mile bike trail goes through the Green Swamp and a lot of undeveloped land in Central Florida.
 It used to be railroad tracks and converted into the beautiful trail you can enjoy today.

 7. North Anclote River Nature Park in Tarpon Springs

-This is a great place to bike if you’re in Tarpon Springs.
-The trail takes you along the river, and it’s suitable for mountain biking as well as walking or jogging.
+This is an excellent place to bike if you’re in Tarpon Springs.
+The trail takes you along the river and is suitable for mountain biking, walking, or jogging.

 8. Withlacoochee State Trail in Citrus, Hernando and Pasco Counties

 Located within the Withlacoochee State Forest, the Withlacoochee State Trail is a paved trail in Central Florida that’s 46 miles long!
-In fact, it follows along the Withlacoochee River and cover three counties.
+It follows along the Withlacoochee River and covers three counties.

 9. East Central Regional Rail Trail

 The final leg of this trail was just completed in 2021!
 The entire trail is more than 50 miles, so to say that there are miles of trails to enjoy is an understatement.
 There are access points in Enterprise, Edgewater, and Titusville.

 If you’re okay with traveling along a heavy-trafficked trail, the Fred Marquis Pinellas Trail is worth it because it’s so close to the Gulf of Mexico.